A Cooler Body Temperature Helps Sleep Per Studies

 This health information is provided by Nutrition Breakthroughs, maker of the effective natural insomnia remedy Sleep Minerals II.
 Sleep Minerals II contains highly absorbable forms of calcium and magnesium, the best minerals for sleep and insomnia, heart health, restless legs syndrome, bone strength, and menopause insomnia.
 The formula is delivered in a softgel form with healthy carrier oils, making it more quickly absorbable than tablets or capsules and providing a deeper, longer-lasting sleep.
 To learn more click here.

-Sleep Drugs – FDA Warns of Side Effects While Natural Minerals Offer an Alternative Remedy
+Sleep Drugs: FDA Warns of Side Effects: Minerals Offer a Remedy

 Russell Katz, M.D., Director of the FDA’s Division of Neurology Products says, “Complex behaviors, such as sleep-driving, could be potentially dangerous to both the patients and to others.”